Do We Need Large VLMs for Spotting Soccer Actions?: Evaluation and Results

-We evaluate the performance of our proposed method using two metrics: average mean Average Precision (mAP) and tight mAP.
-The results on Soccernet-v2 \cite{deliege2021soccernet} are summarized in Table \ref{table:results}, show that our LLM-based method achieves a significant improvement over existing baselines.
-Specifically, our method achieves an average mAP of 64.50\% and a tight average mAP of 60.75\%, outperforming the SoccerNet baseline \cite{cioppa2020contextawarelossfunctionaction} by a margin of 14.80\% in average mAP and 15.75\% in tight mAP.
-It also surpasses RMS-Net \cite{RMSNET} by 11.10\% in average mAP and 11.25\% in tight mAP. \paragraph{Commentary-Anchored Random Baseline.} To establish a strict lower bound we create a commentary-anchored randomness baseline that predicts actions without reading the text.
+\paragraph{Textual Random Baseline.} To establish a strict lower bound we create a commentary-anchored randomness baseline that predicts actions without reading the text.
 For each commentary sentence $s_k=(\tau_k,\ell_k,\text{text}_k)$ in a half we sample a Bernoulli coin for every action class $c$ with probability equal to that class’s empirical commentary prior $p_c$ (estimated on the train split).
 If the coin succeeds we emit a pseudo detection $(\tau_k,c,0.5)$; overlapping detections of the same class within $2\delta$ ($\delta{=}10$ s) are merged by keeping the earliest.
-This design respects the real timestamp distribution yet ignores all lexical information, yielding the hardest chance-level floor against which any text-aware model must improve.\\
+This design respects the real timestamp distribution yet ignores all lexical information, yielding the hardest chance-level floor against which any text-aware model must improve.

-\paragraph{Results.}When compared to the state-of-the-art method, ASTRA \cite{ASTRA}, our method achieves 96.51\% of the average mAP and 97.23\% of the tight average mAP, bringing us very close to the top-performing model.
-This demonstrates that our approach is highly competitive, offering strong performance with a focus on leveraging text-based information.
-Our method was implemented on an RTX 3060 GPU.

-\paragraph{Discussion.} Our current work raises the question if video frames, which are resource demanding in processing, needs to be included for action spotting.
-One can posit that this extends to a higher, more inclusive question: \textit{Do we need VLMs to spot any action where it is already being described in expert depth?} Our current scope and focus in the paper lies in showing its capabilities for soccer match videos, which de-facto provide for expert-level realtime descriptions of events ongoing in the match.
-We notice compared to a blind lower bound baseline and the current SOTA VLM for action spotting, harnessing the abilities of few-shot LLMs is enough given the quality of commentary is rich.
-We plan to extend this to the aforementioned greater RQ and also provide a detailed study as to how quality of commentary affects any activity-based video action spotting based on our framework.
+\paragraph{Main results.} Table~\ref{table:results} shows that our text-only system achieves \textbf{64.5 mAP} and \textbf{60.8 Tight}, substantially outperforming the \textit{Random Text-Only} baseline (12.0 / 10.5) and approaching recent video methods despite using no visual frames.
+Relative to strong video pipelines, we are close on the tight metric (\textbf{60.8} vs \textbf{61.82} for E2E-Spot RegNetY-800MF; \textbf{60.8} vs \textbf{66.82} for ASTRA), while trailing more on loose mAP (\textbf{64.5} vs \textbf{74.05} and \textbf{78.09}).
+Compared to RMS-Net, our tight score is more than \textbf{2$\times$} higher (60.8 vs 28.83) and our loose mAP is competitive (64.5 vs 63.49).
+The pattern aligns with the nature of commentary: explicitly lexicalized, refereeable outcomes (goals, penalties, bookings, substitutions) are well localized in time, benefitting Tight mAP; at larger tolerances we remain intentionally conservative via abstention, trading some recall for precision.